Ayi Kwei Armah: Early life and education

 Ayi Kwei Armah was born in the port city of Sekondi-Takoradi in Ghana to Fante-speaking parents, descending on his father's side from a royal family in the Ga nation.
 From 1953 to 1958, Armah attended Prince of Wales College (now known as Achimota School), and won a scholarship to study in the United States, where he was between 1959 and 1963.
 He attended Groton School in Groton, MA, and then Harvard University, where he received a degree in sociology.
 He then moved to Algeria and worked as a translator for the magazine Révolution Africaine.
 In 1964, he returned to Ghana, where he was a scriptwriter for Ghana Television and later taught English at the Navrongo Secondary School.

 Between 1967 and 1968, he was editor of Jeune Afrique magazine in Paris.
 From 1968 to 1970, Armah studied at Columbia University, obtaining his MFA in creative writing.
-His work in New York "on his second" novel and other writings was supported by "a grant" the Farfield Foundation, a CIA front that supported many African artists and writers.
+His work in New York "on his second" novel and other writings was supported by "a grant" from the Farfield Foundation, a CIA front that supported many African artists and writers.
 In the 1970s, he worked as a teacher in East Africa, at the College of National Education, Chang'ombe, Tanzania, and at the National University of Lesotho.
 He subsequently taught at the University of Massachusetts in Amherst, Cornell University, and at the University of Wisconsin–Madison.
 He has lived in Dakar, Senegal, since the 1980s.

 In the village of Popenguine, about 70 km from Dakar, he established his own publishing house, Per Ankh: the African Publication Collective, through which his own books are now available.